mlamoure/Alfred-Indigo-Workflow/README.md

 1. You should be able to simply add the workflow to your Alfred simply by double clicking.
 2. Set your server address by typing: "indigo server http://HOST:PORT" (be sure to not add a trailing slash "/")
 3. Should be good to go!

-NOTE: I'm particularly interested in anyone who has problems because the permissions of the bash script files are not correct.
-I didn't have a way of testing that thoroughly.

 Keep in mind this could potentially be buggy.
 Please reach to me if you discover problems.